vitor-de-oliveira/rheovolution/README.md

 This project contains six examples, whose configuration files can be found in the ``examples`` folder.
-These examples should work as a guide for using the code and also serve as benchmark to check if the program is working properly in the user's computer.
+These examples should work as a guide for using the code and also serve as a benchmark to check if the program is working properly on the user's computer.

 ### Example 1 - Earth-Moon-Sun system

-This example simulates the dynamics of a system containing Earth, Moon, and Sun, all of which are treated as point masses.
+This example simulates the dynamics of a system containing the Earth, the Moon, and the Sun, all of which are treated as point masses.
 The main feature to be observed here is the lunar precession period of 18 months, which can be seen in the "I (°) vs Time (yr)" plot, where "I" is the lunar orbital